pvdzxc/TimoTest/README.md

 ==============================
-💼 Banking Data Assignment
+ Banking Data Assignment
 ==============================

 Project Overview
 ----------------
 This project sets up a secure and compliant data platform for a simplified banking system.
-It uses Docker to orchestrate PostgreSQL and Apache Airflow for data pipeline execution.
+It uses Docker to orchestrate, PostgreSQL as database engine and Apache Airflow for data pipeline execution.

 ----------------
-🚀 Getting Started
+ One-Command setup
 ----------------

 1. Open a terminal in the project root directory.